Hello, I’m Katrina Kelly, owner of EARTHeim Landscape Design.

-A living landscape is a garden that entices human involvement with the natural world- whether this is through admiring its beauty, creating homesteading gardens with edible food, a cut flower garden, watching butterflies, bees, birds, and other insects, or solving drainage issues with a rain garden.
+A living landscape is a garden that entices human involvement with the natural world- whether this is through admiring its beauty, creating homesteading gardens with edible food, a cut flower garden, watching butterflies, bees, birds, or solving drainage issues with a rain garden.

 A living landscape is also an ecological garden.
-It supports wildlife in a variety of ways like providing food and habitat for birds, butterflies, bees, and other wildlife.
+It supports wildlife in a variety of ways like providing food and habitat for wildlife.
 It takes into consideration a much bigger picture and a larger understanding of our environment and how our gardens ties into this.
-An ecological garden is sustainable and focuses on reducing maintenance and water usage by choosing native plants that are hardy and tolerant.
+An ecological garden is sustainable and focuses on reducing maintenance and water usage by choosing hardy native plants.

 It is also conscientious for what the client wants and what will work with the landscape at hand.
 I treat everyone’s garden like it’s my own with attention to detail and practicing proper and professional garden techniques.

 I endorse organic and low-impact gardening including no or minimal pesticide use, such as avoiding lawn and mosquito spraying, which is detrimental to our pollinators and toxic to our own health as well.

 When I begin working with a client, I listen to their wants and needs and put this together with the needs of the landscape to create a design that is functional and beautiful.
 Wether you want a modern or formal garden, a themed garden, or a wildflower cottage garden, each design is tailored to your likes in style, color, and functional needs.